SIEM and Threat Intelligence Integrations: Use Cases and Benefits

 Use Cases when integrated with Threat Intelligence platforms

-• Cross organization awareness: When connected, your team can have greater visibility in events happening across devices and apps, include your
+• Cross organization awareness: When connected, your team can have greater visibility in events happening across devices and apps.

 • Improved threat vetting: By maintaining logs and data on both your positives and false positives, your team can react to future incidents with greater confidence.